A one stop guide to Advanced Paediatric training in Victoria

 • RCH is located in the central suburb of Parkville, with easy transport links via bus, train, and trams.
 There is paid parking available on-site.

-For Fellows, the roles offer advanced trainees the opportunity to step into a senior role, with significant autonomy, portfolio work, and the opportunity to mentor and lead junior staff - all while being well supported and supervised clinically.
+For Fellows, the roles offer advanced trainees the opportunity to step into a senior role, providing inpatient and outpatient work, with significant autonomy, portfolio work, and the opportunity to mentor and lead junior staff - all while being well supported and supervised clinically.
 These roles work closely with nursing, allied health, medical and non-clinical staff and provide advanced trainees with experience and training in both acute and chronic care for patients medical and developmental conditions.
 The Fellow roles are accredited for core General Paediatrics training with the RACP.